 Group travel is not arranged by your host institution, although they may offer an airport pickup service or networking group to connect with other students.
 Students are responsible for securing travel to the host institution; this most likely includes airfare and in-country bus, train, or taxi transportation.
-Be sure that you have a well-established plan for your arrival to ensure you arrive before any orientations or start of classes.
+Be sure that you have a well-established plan for your arrival.
 Contact your host institution coordinator for details and inform CGE of your travel plans.
 Bring directions, a map, addresses, and local currency for in-country transportation costs.